germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 Downsides of the DMLS design that may make it not suitable for all settings include increased overhead, namely due to the fact that within any Send Group, intermediate nodes along the parent path of any non-owner remain blank.
-While the owner path updates when it Commits and other leaf nodes can be updated as explained later, the parent path of the other leaf nodes is not filled in.
+While the owner path Updates when it Commits and other leaf nodes can be Updated as explained later, the parent path of the other leaf nodes is not filled in.
 Thus DMLS comes with functional trade-offs.

 # Protocol Definition